jiajunchang2002g/Quantum-Mechanics-Project/README.md

+School assignment for a course on Quantum Mechanics - PC2130

-simulating particle in 1D box
+This program produces an animation to simulate a particle in 1D box.